“Platelets are minute fragments of blood cells that help in the formation of clots in the body to stop bleeding.”

 Mainly platelets, endothelial cells of blood vessels, and blood proteins are responsible for hemostasis.
 Hemostatic mechanism proceeds in the following series of steps:

 - Platelet plug formation

-Primary hemostasis – it is caused when bleeding ceases or reduced by contraction of the blood vessels and thrombin signals for platelets assembly and form a loose platelet plug.
+It is caused when bleeding ceases or gets reduced by contraction of the blood vessels, and thrombin signals for platelet assembly and forms a loose platelet plug.

-Secondary hemostasis – it includes the action of blood proteins and coagulation factors in a sequence to reinforce the platelet plug and marks the onset of the healing process.
-Blood coagulation is provoked by extrinsic pathway i.e.; tissue damage but intrinsic pathway (internal messengers) intensifies the coagulation.
+It includes the action of blood proteins and coagulation factors in a sequence to reinforce the platelet plug and marks the onset of the healing process.
+Blood coagulation is provoked by the extrinsic pathway i.e. tissue damage, but the intrinsic pathway (internal messengers) intensifies the coagulation.